 It is also elegant example of what do you put over a kitchen sink window.

 24. Hang blinds outside the frame for a seamless look

 If you're looking for window treatment ideas for a large window consider hanging a series of fabric blinds outside the frame and flush beside each other – this will achieve a seamless look whilst giving control over the light levels of individual bays.
 Choosing a small repeat design in a neutral shade will help the space appear larger as opposed to large statement designs.

-'Whether a blind is hung inside or outside a window frame depends on what you are trying to achieve,' says Louise Wicksteed, design director Sims Hildtich.
+'Whether a blind is hung inside or outside a window frame depends on what you are trying to achieve,' says Louise Wicksteed, design director Sims Hilditch.
 'For instance, if you are installing a blind to cover a large window with a seat built in, the blind might extend beyond the frame.
-Likewise if you wish to create more of a ‘blackout’ effect.'
+Likewise, if you wish to create more of a ‘blackout’ effect.'

 Before you decide on the positioning of a roman blind there are other things you need to consider, explains Leah Aspinall, Head of Creative at Blinds2Go (opens in new tab).

 'Where you hang your blind will depend on whether your window has a recess or not and also what obstructions there are to fitting the blind inside the recess, such as handles, window fittings and the direction the window opens.
 If there are no obstructions then it depends on personal preference but most people prefer to fit their blinds inside the recess and curtains are fitted outside the recess.'

 If you love print why not inject a double dose of it by using the same design on blinds and walls?
 Traditional bathrooms with grand proportions are great spaces for using decorative prints as the designs are allowed to really shine, while making the space feel more cosy and intimate.
 For classic elegance perfect for a traditional bathroom you can’t go wrong with a sinuous chinoiserie-style design in blue and white such as this Les Pecheurs design from Warner House (opens in new tab).